peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### FromJSONString
     public static CBORObject FromJSONString​(String str)
-<p><b>At the moment, use the overload of this method that takes a <code>CBOREncodeOptions</code> object.
-The object
- <code>CBOREncodeOptions.Default</code> contains recommended settings for
- CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b></p> <p>Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format.</p> <p>If a JSON object has the same key, only the last given value will be used for each duplicated key.</p>
+<p>Generates a CBOR object from a text string in JavaScript Object Notation
+ (JSON) format.</p> <p>If a JSON object has duplicate keys, a CBORException is thrown.
+This is a change in version 4.0.</p>

 **Parameters:**